coxley/complete/README.md

 maintain, any complex bash/zsh/fish script alongside their normal CLI.

 It was originally forked from [posener/complete](https://github.com/posener/complete), which has went in a different direction.
+See ["Motivation for Forking](#Motivation-for-Forking)".

 ## Features